taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Eireena: **"Please, step inside."**

 Serena opens the tall wooden dresser.
 Inside is an exquisite outfit of the Biononymous, embroidered in elaborate tiny patterns and dressed on a flat mannequin.
 Neatly folded in the bottom of the dresser is a utility belt on top of a large cloth satchel.
 Asoka looks closer and gasps -- there are tiny beaver and sugar maple motifs, the style of their home Haven!

+Asoka: **"Those are the markings of Green Haven Howes!"**

 Asoka reaches with their hand, then hesitates.

-Asoka: **"May I?"**
+Asoka: **"...may I?"**

-Serena: **"It's yours."**
+Eireena: **"It's yours."**

 ### Page 8